lgonzal6/lgonzal6.github.io/index.md

 #### Description

 Home sellers desire to optimize the sale price for their homes.
 Many seek to increase home values by making home improvement and renovations .
 These projects, however, can be very costly and owners should undertake such investment only if they can reasonably expect the home price to increase by a larger dollar amount than the cost of the project.
-This project analysis home sale data to estimate the home value increase related to home improvements.
+This project analyzes home sale data to estimate the home value increase related to home improvements.
 Owners can then use the results from this analysis to determine whether there is a financial benefit to certain renovation projects.

 ---